namy5252/abelaa-doc/docs/guides/inventaire.md

 > Note: Deleting an item is irreversible.
 Abelaa cannot recover items you have deleted.
 You can only recover deleted items by manually re-adding them to your inventory.
 Please note that if the item was already listed in the marketplace, it will not be deleted if you have already sold or traded it.

 ## How to export your item list

+1. To export your inventory history from the inventory list:
+2. Open the inventory list by clicking on ***Open the inventory list***.
+3. Click on the Export button (you can choose to export in PDF, Excel, or CSV format).

+> Notes:

+> - If you wish to export in multiple formats, it is possible.
+You just need to click on the corresponding buttons one after the other.